 Those investments are paying off.
-Connections between farmers and grain processors - with the help of market and supply chain development staff like Forever Green's Connie Carlson and Colin Cureton - have made it possible to sell Kernza to food manufacturers, including Bang Brewing, Patagonia Provisions, Perennial Pantry, General Mills, and more!
+Connections between farmers and grain processors - supported by commercialization staff at Forever Green and The Land Institute - have made it possible to sell Kernza to food manufacturers, including Bang Brewing, Patagonia Provisions, Perennial Pantry, General Mills, and more!
 Demand continues to grow, helping make Kernza an environmentally and economically sustainable solution.